Teyras/MT/text/chapters/310_containers_analysis.md

 scenarios to address -- intentional attacks and programming errors that lead to system failures.

-In Chapter \ref{measurement-stability}, we found that using `isolate` leads to problems with wall-clock time measurements.
-It seems to affect the overall stability of measurements as well, and therefore, it is sensible to consider a different approach to secure execution for ReCodEx.
+It is sensible to consider different approaches to secure execution in ReCodEx than using `isolate`, since it causes problems with the stability of wall-clock time measurements (as shown in Chapter \ref{measurement-stability}), and it affects the overall stability of measurements as well.

 ### User-defined Runtime Environments